Phlow/phlow-magazine-com/_posts/2011/2017-02-15-ras-amerlock-a-bass-oddity.md

   - LibreCommeLair
   - Ras Amerlock
 ---
-**Dubby Reggae** I love unique websites, unique sounds and of course high quality.
+**** I love unique websites, unique sounds and of course high quality.
 The french dub netlabel LCL aka LibreCommeLair has everything.
 A website with a unique hand-made look, a dedication to reggae in all kinds of tastes and a bunch of musicians releasing wonderful productions.
 The »Juggernaut of an EP« is a classy slice of music by Ras Amerlock on the french dub netlabel.
 <!--more-->

 <!--mp3links-->